ubidots/ubidots-arduino-gprs/README.md

 ## Pin Connection

-Written by Mateo Velez - Metavix for Ubidots Inc. Based on Adafruit_FONA library
+Written by Mateo Velez - Metavix for Ubidots Inc.

 To download. click the DOWNLOADS button in the top right corner, rename the uncompressed folder Ubidots_GPRS Check that the Ubidots_GPRS folder contains Ubidots_GPRS.cpp and Ubidots_GPRS.h

 Place the Ubidots_GPRS library folder your *arduinosketchfolder*/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE.

-## Steps to do a simple text with fona and Ubidots
+## Steps to do a simple text with Arduino GPRS and Ubidots

 1. Download the Ubidots_GPRS library [here](https://github.com/ubidots/ubidots-arduino-gprs/archive/master.zip)
 2. Go to Arduino IDE, click on Sketch -> Include Library -> Add .zip Library